Aiven-Open/klaw-docs/docs/Concepts/users-teams.md

 ## Team

-A team is a group of users responsible for managing specific Kafka topics.
+A team is a group of users responsible for managing specific Apache Kafka topics.
 Teams take **ownership** of topics, and when a team member makes a request related to a topic, another member of the same team is required to approve the request.
 A user with